execRooted/discord-updater/README.md

 # Discord Updater for Linux

-A simple and efficient tool to update Discord on Linux systems, designed to fix the "lucky day" update issue and provide manual control over Discord updates.
+A simple and efficient tool to update Discord on Linux systems, designed to fix the "lucky day" update issue.

 ## Features